Janmabhoomi Express

 Janmabhoomi has 24 coaches, of which 8 are unreserved, 2 are luggage cum baggage coaches, 11 Non AC chair car second class coaches and 3 AC chair car.
 Daily one train will start at Visakhapatnam and one train will start from Lingampalli station.
 At Lingampalli will start by 6:15 a.m. and it will reach Visakhapatnam by 19:40 p.m. and train from Visakhapatnam will start by 6:15 a.m. and it will reach Lingampalli by 19:40 p.m.

 Coaches

-Janmabhoomi has 22 coaches, of which 8 are Unreserved General Coaches, 9 second class (2nd Seating) coaches, 3 AC Chair Car coaches along with 2 EoG cum luggage coaches.
-All coaches are LHB coaches.
+Janmabhoomi Express has 22 coaches, of which 6 are Unreserved General Coaches, 11 second class (2nd Seating) coaches, 1 AC Chair Car coach, 2 AC 3-Tier Economy coaches along with 1 EoG and 1 SLR coach.
+It was upgraded to LHB coaches on 23 February 2023.

 Traction

 Earlier it was hauled by WDP-4D of Gooty Shed from Secunderabad Junction to Tenali Junction because the Secunderabad Junction–Guntur Junction route was not electrified and WAP-4 of Erode Shed from Tenali Junction to Visakhapatnam.